12 Best Stoner Movies to Watch This 420

 6. Cheech and Chong’s Next Movie

-The best stoner move from the best stoner due of all time.
+The best stoner movies from the best stoner due of all time.
 Cheech and Chong essentially launched this form of comedy into the mainstream and Cheech and Chong’s Next Movie is their crowning achievement.
 After Cheech loses his job, the two pot enthusiasts find themselves out on the streets, searching for a new income.
 When Cheech’s cousin, Red shows up, things get a little out of control.

 Initial release: 18 July 1980 (USA)